panva/openid-client/docs/interfaces/DiscoveryRequestOptions.md

 • `optional` **\[customFetch\]**: [`CustomFetch`](../type-aliases/CustomFetch.md)

 Custom [Fetch API](https://developer.mozilla.org/docs/Web/API/Window/fetch) implementation to use for the HTTP Requests the client will be making.
+If this option is used, then the same timeout value will be assigned to the resolved [Configuration](../classes/Configuration.md) instance for use with all its future individual HTTP requests.

 #### See